Scott Dixon: 2011–2015

 In the 2011 championship, Dixon again returned to drive for CGR.
 During the season's first eleven races, he finished in the top ten seven times, including second-place finishes at Barber Motorsports Park, the Texas doubleheader, and Toronto.
-Dixon won the Honda Indy 200 at Mid-Ohio for the third time after leading 50 laps from pole position.
+Dixon won the Honda Indy 200 at Mid-Ohio for the third time after leading fifty laps from pole position.
 He led 62 laps of the Indy Japan: The Final at Motegi to win the event from pole position three races later.
 Dixon's third-place finish in the following Kentucky Indy 300 at Kentucky allowed him to beat Franchitti to the A. J. Foyt Oval Trophy despite having no oval victories in 2011.
 He was third in the Drivers' Championship with 518 points.

-For the 2012 season, Dixon competed for CGR. engine reliability problems affected his performance that year.
+For the 2012 season, Dixon competed for CGR; engine reliability problems affected his performance that year.
 Three second-place finishes in the season's first five races came at St. Petersburg, Barber, and the Indianapolis 500.
 Dixon won the Chevrolet Detroit Belle Isle Grand Prix at The Raceway on Belle Isle after leading every lap from pole position.
 Six races later, he qualified fourth for the Honda Indy 200 at Mid-Ohio, where he won his second race of the season.
 Dixon was one of four drivers eligible for the drivers' championship after finishing fourth in the Grand Prix of Baltimore on the streets of Baltimore.
 He was 53 points behind championship leader Power.
 He finished third in the season-ending MAVTV 500 IndyCar World Championships at Auto Club Speedway for third overall with 435 points.

 Dixon signed a three-year contract extension to remain at CGR for the 2013 season and through to the end of the 2015 championship in mid-2012.
 His Honda engined car had less power than Chevrolet engined vehicles.
 Dixon finished second at Barber and four other times in the season's first ten rounds.
-He started 17th in the Pocono IndyCar 400 at Pocono Raceway and held off teammate Charlie Kimball for his first victory of the season.
+He started seventeenth in the Pocono IndyCar 400 at Pocono Raceway and held off teammate Charlie Kimball for his first victory of the season.
 Dixon won both races of the Honda Indy Toronto doubleheader (leading 81 laps in the second event from pole position) and moved into second place in the championship standings one week later.
 He won the first race of the Shell-Pennzoil Grand Prix of Houston doubleheader and finished second in the second race to overtake Castroneves (who had mechanical issues) as the season-ending MAVTV 500 IndyCar World Championships at Auto Club Speedway approached.
 Dixon won his third series title with 577 points after finishing fifth at Auto Club.